 11.3 Only 1 additional card shall be dealt to a hand on which the player has elected to double down.
 That card shall be dealt face up and placed sideways on the layout.

-11.4 Subject to rule 11.5, where a player elects to double down the original wager and any additional Double Down Wager made on the player’s hand shall win, lose or constitute a stand off in accordance with subparagraphs (a) to (g) of rule 5.1, and shall be paid at odds of 1 to 1 if they win.
+11.4 Subject to rule 11.5, where a player elects to double down the original wager and any additional double down wager made on the player’s hand shall win, lose or constitute a Stand Off in accordance with subparagraphs (a) to (g) of rule 5.1, and shall be paid at odds of 1 to 1 if they win.

-11.5 If the dealer obtains Blackjack after a player has doubled down, the dealer shall collect only the amount of the player’s original wager but not the additional amount wagered in doubling down.
+11.5 Subject to rule 11.7 if the Dealer obtains Blackjack after a player has doubled down, the Dealer shall collect only the amount of the player’s original wager but not the additional amount wagered in doubling down.

+11.6 Subject to clause 11.8, the Casino Operator may elect to restrict players at a table from doubling down or to only doubling down on the first 2 cards dealt to him/her if they total either:

+9, 10 or 11; or

+10 or 11

+provided in both cases that those 2 cards do not include aces.

+And, in addition the Casino Operator may elect to restrict players at a table from doubling down on the first 2 cards of any split Pair.

+11.7 Subject to clause 11.8, the Casino Operator may elect that if the Dealer obtains Blackjack after a player has doubled down, the Dealer shall collect both the amount of the player’s original wager plus the additional amount wagered in doubling down.

+11.8 Where the Casino Operator elects to modify the double down option pursuant to rules 11.6 and/or 11.7, a notification clearly indicating the modifications imposed must be clearly displayed at the table at all times while the modification(s) is in effect, from the beginning of the Round at which it took effect until such time as the rule modification(s) ceases to apply.

 12.0 Splitting Pairs

-12.1 A player may elect to split Pairs, i.e. to divide his/her hand into 2 separate hands, when the initial 2 cards dealt to him/her are both aces or both cards of the same value.
+12.1 Subject to rule 12.7 a player may elect to split Pairs, i.e. to divide his/her hand into 2 separate hands, when the initial 2 cards dealt to him/her are both aces or both cards of the same value.

 12.2 A player wishing to split Pairs shall make an additional wager on the second hand so formed in an amount equal to that of his/her original wager.

-12.3 When a player splits Pairs, the dealer shall deal a second card to the first of the hands so formed and shall complete the player's decisions with respect to that hand before proceeding to deal any cards to the second hand.
+12.3 When a player splits Pairs, the Dealer shall deal a second card to the first of the hands so formed and shall complete the player's decisions with respect to that hand before proceeding to deal any cards to the second hand.

-12.4 After a second card is dealt to a split Pair, the dealer shall announce the point total of the hand and the player shall indicate whether he/she wishes to stand, draw, split or double down with respect to the hand, subject to the following:
+12.4 After a second card is dealt to a split Pair, the Dealer shall announce the point total of the hand and the player shall indicate whether he/she wishes to stand, draw, split or double down with respect to the hand, subject to the following:

-a player may split Pairs a second time if, having split the original hand, a card from the original hand and the next card dealt to it are both cards of the same value, and the provisions of rules 12.2, 12.3 and 12.4 shall apply accordingly, except that no more than 3 hands per Box may be formed in any Round;
+subject to rule 12.8, a player may split Pairs a second time if, having split the original hand, a card from the original hand and the next card dealt to it are both cards of the same value, and the provisions of rules 12.2, 12.3 and 12.4 shall apply accordingly, except that no more than 3 hands per Box may be formed in any Round;